GrungiTeam/ubuntu-xrdp/Readme.md

 This dockerfile contains a Ubuntu 21.04 image with some tools needed for generic stuff related to multimedia handling.
 It comes with mkvtoolnix, MakeMKV, RenameMyTvSeries (beta), ffmpeg, aria2, vlc, mediainfo and so on.

-It is based on XFCE4 with XRDP and PulseAudio module.
+It is based on XFCE4 with XRDP.

 ## :whale: Manual Deploying